hilbix/tino/rants/github-firewall.md

 So Cirrus CI would do good to support it this way.
 It would leverage most Cons.

+Also note:

+- Currently, there is no way to build a repo with Cirrus CI, before you push to it.
+It needs a push.
+Which is stupid.
+- With such a meta-repo, a push against the meta-file of a repo would trigger a build.
+This is good.

+Why is it good?
+Well, consider you have a repo named XXX which depends on YYY.
+YYY might have a bug, so XXX fails.

+Perhaps this relationship is very very complex.
+Like something, which works when the traffic lights of a certain crossing is operational to 80% oder more.
+You get the idea.
+So you need to be able to build something out of a push schedule.

+Cirrus CI apparently does not support this easily today.
+Which is a sad thing.

 ## CircleCI (not yet evaluated)